SKhai77/svg-logo-maker/README.md

 ## Installation

-In order to be able to run the applicaton you are required to do the following installation:
+In order to be able to run the applicaton, you are required to do the following:

 - Install Nodjs on your computer by downloading it from their website here, https://nodejs.org/en.
 - If you are not sure how to install it.
 Click here for the instruction, https://coding-boot-camp.github.io/full-stack/nodejs/how-to-install-nodejs.
-- Install VS Code extension to be able to preview SVG file.
+- Install the VS Code extension to be able to preview SVG files.
 [Click here to download](https://marketplace.visualstudio.com/items?itemName=jock.svg)
 - Download/ clone the GitHub repo
 - Install npm (Node Package Manager) inside the repo by typing the following code in the command line:
 ```bash